mehul-anshumali/Internship_PhonePe/week1/TasksList.md

 <img src="https://github.com/mehul-anshumali/Internship_PhonePe/blob/main/week1/output_images/group_list.png" width="600" height="500">

-## Add 2 disks each of 10GB each to this VM.
+## :point_right: Add 2 disks each of 10GB each to this VM.
 Create a LVM using these two disks and create XFS filesystem on it.
 Mount this on /data directory and make sure that mount persists across reboots.
 ### About LVM
 LVM (Logical Volume Manager) is a device mapper framework that provides logical volume management for the kernel.
 It is a tool for logical volume management which includes allocating disk, stripping, mirroring, and resizing logical volumes.
 With this, a hard disk or a set of hard disks is allocated to on or more physical volumes.